isomerpages/nlb-biblioasia/_topics/War.md

 description: ""
 ---
 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-19/issue-4/jan-mar-2024/singapore-malaysia-indonesia-konfrontasi-confrontation/">Konfrontasi: Singapore’s Experience of an Undeclared War</a>
-DOpposing the formation of the Federation of Malaysia, Indonesia waged a three-year armed conflict against Malaysia and Singapore.
+Opposing the formation of the Federation of Malaysia, Indonesia waged a three-year armed conflict against Malaysia and Singapore.

 <img src="/images/Vol%2019%20Issue%204/3%20Konfrontasi/img0101_img%205.png">
 <hr>